 The verb tense indicates the time at which the action of the verb takes place.
 Past tense verbs, for example, tell us that the action took place in the past.
 Present tense indicates the action is happening at this very moment, or that it happens regularly in the present state of things, or that it is true up to the present moment.

-The mood is like the purpose of the sentence in which a verb is used.
-The stative mood, for example, is used to make a statement.
-The interrogative mood is for questions.
-And the conditional mood is for sentences that pose hypothetical scenarios and the outcomes that depend on them.
+The sentence mood is like the purpose of the sentence in which a verb is used.
+The stative (or indicative) mood, for example, is used to make a statement.
+The interrogative mood is for questions, and the conditional mood is for sentences that pose possible scenarios and the outcomes that depend on them.
 The imperative mood gives commands or instructions, and the subjunctive mood creates hypothetical situations.

 You've probably heard people talk about active and passive voice.
 In active voice, the verb indicates that the subject of the sentence is the one doing the action.
 In passive voice, the subject is the recipient of the action done by someone/something else.

 A conjugated verb is a well-explained verb.
 Conjugating verbs correctly helps readers understand what you’re talking about.
 For more information about conjugating verbs, check out a helpful list of rules for conjugating verbs properly.